Allicolyer/personal-website/_posts/2016-01-01-curiosity-machine.markdown

 * Scale up or down for students K-12
 * Have many possible solutions — there’s never one right answer!

-I worked to develop many design challenges and videos featuring sceintists and engineers.
-Some of the topics I've developed these hands-on challenges around include:
+I worked to develop many design challenges and videos featuring scientists and engineers.
+Some of the topics I’ve developed these hands-on challenges around include:

 * Artificial Intelligence
 * Nanoscience